 Alfred held out a hand.
 “Great.
 Let’s shake on it.”

 Rime arched a silver brow, but extended her fingers.
 Alfred squeezed her whole hand and moved her arm up and down.
 How odd these people were and yet…

 Alfred smiled.
 “I have an ice maker in my refrigerator.
 You can have all the ice water you want at my house.”

-Rime smiled.
+Rime smiled at his understanding of her needs.
 “You are very kind, Alfred.
-I understand you exchange personal service for currency here.
+I understand you normally exchange personal service for currency here.
 Do you know where I might find such an arrangement?”